Bounds for standard $L$-functions: Localized elements of the Kirillov model

 Let $\pi$ be a generic irreducible unitary representation of $G$.

 The main result of this section is Theorem \ref{thm:big-group-whittaker-behavior-under-G}, stated below in \S\ref{sec:behavior-under-g}.
 Informally speaking, that result supplies us with a class of microlocalized vectors $v$ in $\pi$ that concentrate in the Kirillov model near a specific point, together with some quantitative control over how the group $G$ acts on such vectors.
+A central role is played by convolution operators $\pi(\omega)$ attached to test functions $\omega$ whose properties were described heuristically in \S\ref{sec:relat-trace-form}.